mikesmullin/cpp17-win32-glfw-opengl/notes.md

 - a single gl function can return multiple errors; therefore you must call `glGetError()` until it returns empty, every time
 - `gl4/glDebugMessageCallback` is superior alternative to `glGetError()`
 - uniforms are set per draw call
+- `COMPAT_PROFILE` means recycling one default/global VAO for everything; this is the default profile for backward-compatibility. `CORE_PROFILE` means defining as many VAOs as you like.
+Changing VAOs is fewer-calls/optimal/easier/faster than otherwise changing the VAAs + VBOs many times per frame.

 ---
 ## VAOs & VBOs